 This tour, available only twice a year, takes you through 60 metres of this state heritage-listed tunnel built by convicts and stonemasons.
 Admission on the tour is by ballot registration only.
 Winners of the ballot have the opportunity to purchase up to two tickets for their tour.

-This Tank Stream ballot closes at midnight on Sunday 8 April 2018.
+This Tank Stream ballot closed at midnight Thursday 18 April 2019.

 In partnership with Sydney Water.